Adaptive Routing

 Example

-cumulus@switch:~$ nv set router adaptive-routing link-utilization-threshold on
+cumulus@switch:~$ nv set router adaptive-routing link-utilization-threshold enabled